Living On The Inside

 But, as you probably know, the story doesn’t end there.
 After just 40 short days of post-resurrection appearances and final instructions, Jesus announced He was returning to Heaven.
 If it were me, I’d be tempted to go global—tour the world, hit every news outlet, launch a “Jesus World Tour” YouTube channel, maybe even a TikTok account.
 After all, who wouldn’t want the whole world to know?
 But instead, Jesus chose a quieter path.
 He appeared to a few hundred people, trained His disciples, and then ascended back to the Father.

 Wow.
 Just … WOW.
-God didn’t just move from being distant to being near—He moved inside us.
+God didn’t just come closer to us—He moved in … inside us!
 You just can’t get any closer than that!
 Jesus’s physical departure didn’t mean God abandoned us.
-Remember, God is one God in three persons: the Father, the Son, and the Holy Spirit.
-God the Father wasn’t content to stay distant.
+Remember, our God is omnipresent and wasn’t content to stay distant.
 But sin had to be dealt with first.
 So He sent His Son to live among us and to pay, once and for all, the debt we owed.
-When Jesus declared, “It is finished,” that separation was finished too.
-And then, God took it one step further—He sent His Spirit to live in all who believe.
+When Jesus declared, “It is finished,” the curtain was torn from top to bottom and the separation that existed between God and man was finished too.
+And then, God took it one step further—He sent His Spirit to dwell inside all who believe.
 God is not just with us … He is in us.
 Forever!

 I have to say it again: WOW.
-The Creator of the universe—who made the stars, galaxies, oceans, and mountains—was thinking us when He created everything.
+The Creator of the universe—who made the stars, galaxies, oceans, and mountains—was thinking us when He created all of it.
 And, as if that wasn’t enough, when He sent His Son to die, He had us in mind as well then too!

 So now we’re left with one question: What will we do with this incredible truth???